 How Old Do You Have To Be To Buy or Carry A Knife In Pennsylvania?

-Pennsylvania does not allow you to sell or transfer any “deadly weapon” to anyone under the age of 18.
-Pennsylvania law says a knife “designed as a weapon and capable of producing death or serious bodily injury” is considered a deadly weapon.
+Pennsylvania law prohibits the sale or transfer of any “deadly weapon” to anyone under the age of 18.
+A “deadly weapon” is defined as a knife “designed as a weapon and capable of producing death or serious bodily injury”.

 Can You Conceal Carry A Knife In Pennsylvania?